- Time from Bridgend to Craig y Nos Castle Wedding Venue: 1 hour 2 minutes

 5. In 1801, the population of Bridgend County was 6000; rising to 61,000 by 1900, it is now 139,200.

-6. Bridgend was never blitzed in WW2 due to air pockets making bombing hazardous, and also possibly due to prximity of a POW camp at island farm.
+6. Bridgend was never blitzed in WW2 due to air pockets making bombing hazardous, and also possibly due to proximity of a POW camp at Island Farm.
 The biggest escape attempt by German P.O.W.s in Britain was made at Bridgend's Island Farm Camp.
 A large munitions factory and an underground munitions storage facility at Brackla served as an overspill of the Royal Arsenal, Woowich.
 Had Bridgend been bombed, the destruction of the munitions stored here could have changed the course of the war.

 7. Bridgend is now a market town.
 In 1960 the River Ogmore burst its banks and flooded the town and with worsening weather the river overflowed on further occasions, necessitating the building of flood defences.